scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 buy and in which store(s) of the region he/she will do grocery shopping.
 We created an intelligent shopping list based on the shopping history of consumer and his/her known preferences.
-The originality of our approach, compared to the existing algorithms, is that in addition to the purchase history we also consider promotions, possible purchases in different stores and the distance between these stores and the home of the consumer.
+The originality of the approach, compared to the existing algorithms, is that in addition to the purchase history we also consider promotions, possible purchases in different stores and the distance between these stores and the home of the consumer.